St Luke’s much-awaited new concept store is opening on The Moor on Monday, August 7.

 The hospice, which operates in Sheffield, supports people aged 18 and above with terminal illnesses, as well as their families and their loved ones, with medical and holistic care from the point of diagnosis and beyond.

-The official Grand Opening of St Luke’s The Moor will take place outside the new store on Monday, August 7 from 9.45am, with activities taking place all day.
+The official opening of St Luke’s The Moor will take place outside the new store on Monday August 7 from 9.45am, with activities taking place all day.

 People can stay up to date with the launch of the store via @stlukesthemoor on Instagram and TikTok.